bhargavaparoksham/Grid-Follower/README.md

 # GridFollower

-An advanced line following robot that goes to any given coordinate/coordinates in given grid
+An advanced line following robot that goes to any given coordinate/coordinates in a given grid

 Code is written in Arduino programming language.